jsolve/jsolve.github.io/_posts/2015-11-20-spring-security-distributed-system.markdown

 }
 {% endhighlight %}

 As you can see, current implementation allows to login users: 'user' and 'admin'.
-This implementation makes sense only for tests, and production implementation should invoke some repository to get real user details.
+This implementation makes sense only for tests, and production implementation should invoke some repositories to get real user details.

 The key thing that is needed to send credentials as JSON object is writing custom filter which extends `UsernamePasswordAuthenticationFilter`.